+Option Description

 Processor Bus Speed Displays the bus speed of the processor.

-Processor n

-(i) NOTE: Depending on the number of processors, there might be up to two processors listed.
+Processor n n (i) NOTE: Depending on the number of processors, there might be up to two processors li

-The following settings are displayed for each processor installed in the system:
+The following settings are displayed for each processor that is installed in the system: gs are displayed for each processor that is installed in the system:

 Option Description

-Option Description

 Family-Model- Stepping Specifies the family, model, and stepping of the processor as defined by Intel.

 Brand Specifies the brand name.

 Level 2 Cache Specifies the total L2 cache.

 Level 3 Cache Specifies the total L3 cache.

-Number of Cores Specifies the number of cores per processor.

-Maximum Memory Capacity Specifies the maximum memory capacity per processor.
+Number of CoresSpecifies the number of cores per processor.Maximum MemorySpecifies the maximum memory capacity per processor.CapacitySpecifies the microcode.

-Specifies the microcode.